decyphertek-io/decyphertek/docs/Linux.md

 --------------------

      # To enable access for your Linux system, please follow these steps :
-     1. AWS Console > WorkSpaces > Directories
-     2. Your directory > Actions > Update Details
+     1. AWS Console > WorkSpaces > Directories > Select your directory > Scroll down: Other Platforms > Edit > Select Linux
-     3. Access Control Options > Check-Linux- platform > Update and Exit to save

 References
 ----------